-Emirates NBD Egypt was acquired by The Group in Q2, 2013 and since then the Egyptian business operation has progressed significantly towards adopting The Group Risk Management Framework to effectively manage its Risks.
+Emirates NBD Egypt was acquired by The Group in Q2, 2013 and since then the Egyptian business operation has adopted The Group Risk Management Framework to effectively manage its Risks.
 The significant risk categories that the Bank is mainly exposed to in Egypt are credit, market, liquidity, operational and reputational risk.

-49 LEGAL PROCEEDINGS
+50 LEGAL PROCEEDINGS

 Litigation is a common occurrence in the banking industry due to the nature of the business undertaken.
 The Group has proper controls and policies for managing legal claims.
 Once professional advice has been obtained and the amount of loss reasonably estimated, the Group makes adjustments to account for any adverse effects which the claims may have on its financial standing.
-Based on the information available, no material adverse impact on the financial position of the Group is expected to arise from legal claims as at 31 December 2015 other than to the extent already provided, hence no additional provision for any claim needs to be made in these financial statements.
+Based on the information available, no material adverse impact on the financial position of the Group is expected to arise from legal claims as at 31 December 2016 other than to the extent already provided, hence no additional provision for any claim needs to be made in these financial statements.

-50 SOCIAL CONTRIBUTIONS
+51 SOCIAL CONTRIBUTIONS

-The social contributions (including donations and charity) made during the year amount to AED 27.4 million (2014: AED 9.0 million).
+The social contributions (including donations and charity) made during the year amount to AED 55.2 million (2015: AED 27.4 million).